Lavesiime/lavesiime.github.io/guides/rsdkv4/peelouts1/README.md

 </details>

 Well, that's all for this tutorial.
-Now that you've done all this, Sonic should be able to preform the Super Peel Out.
+Now that you've done this, Sonic should be able to preform the Super Peel Out by looking up and pressing jump.
 This isn't limited to Sonic either, as now all characters can use it.
 Additionally, the Super Peel Out animation should be restored, with it appearing at the same speed thresholds it did in Sonic CD.

 Hope you have fun with your newfound power!